 What Researchers Did

-Researchers conducted a modern literature review to explore current theories, therapies, and potential advancements for carbon monoxide poisoning, focusing on its complex role as a gasotransmitter beyond hemoglobin binding.
+Researchers conducted a modern literature review to explore current theories, therapies, and potential advancements for carbon monoxide poisoning, focusing on its complex role as a gasotransmitter beyond haemoglobin binding.

 What They Found

-The review highlighted that while carbon monoxide's strong affinity for hemoglobin has been recognized for over 100 years, newer research indicates its significant involvement in nitric oxide release, reactive oxygen species formation, and direct action on ion channels.
-Consequently, the authors found that current oxygen-based therapies, primarily aimed at displacing CO from hemoglobin, may be insufficient and potentially harmful.
+The review highlighted that while carbon monoxide's strong affinity for haemoglobin has been recognised for over 100 years, newer research indicates its significant involvement in nitric oxide release, reactive oxygen species formation, and direct action on ion channels.
+Consequently, the authors found that current oxygen-based therapies, primarily aimed at displacing CO from haemoglobin, may be insufficient and potentially harmful.

 Canadian Relevance